College of Education and Human Sciences

 Special or Transfer Students

-Special students and transfer students who desire to be admitted to the College of Education and Human Sciences should inform the Admissions Office upon application for admission to the University.
+Special students and transfer students who desire to be admitted to a teacher education program should inform the Admissions Office upon application for admission to the University.
 They should indicate their area of interest and what teaching major they wish to pursue.
 These students are expected to have a minimum GPA of 2.5.

 Admission to the Professional Education Semester